MdRokybul/ema-john-simple/README.md

 ## Ema-John Simple
 #### Website link: https://ema-john-simple-10d4f.firebaseapp.com/
 ### Features:
-* Cart - There is a Shopping Cart where users can add products to the cart and place their order.
+* Shopping Cart - There is a Shopping Cart where users can add products to the cart and place their order.
 * Google Authentication - Users can login with their google account.
 * Password Authentication - Users can create an account with a password and also can login with the password.
 * Local Storage - I use a local storage system to store carts details.
 By placing the order data will be stored to the database.